-- The whitewashing technique can be applied to stained or natural wood.
+- These whitewashing techniques can be applied to stained or natural wood.
 Whether it’s oak, pine or another variety doesn’t matter.
 The end result may look slightly different due to the differences in the wood species but you’ll achieve a similar effect.

 - If you’re planning on staining before whitewashing, ensure the surface is smooth by giving it a light sanding with a medium grit sandpaper.

 - If your wood has previously been stained or sealed, you’re good to go.
 Otherwise, start by staining the wood a medium brown or grayish color.
 Allow the stain to dry for at least 24 hours before proceeding.

 - Starting with a very small amount of the whitewash mixture on a paintbrush (no rollers allowed!), brush in the direction of the wood grain.
 Use long brushstrokes and only apply to a small section at a time.

 - Wipe the excess off the paintbrush each time so that you’re using more of a “dry brushing” technique.

-- Using a rag or paper towel, gently wipe off the paint – again in the direction of the wood grain.
+- Using a lint free rag or paper towel, gently wipe off the paint – again in the direction of the wood grain.
 You don’t want to completely wipe it off or you’ll need a lot of coats.
 Just take off the excess.

 - If you want a more opaque (solid) look, allow the first coat to dry and then repeat steps the two previous steps until you get the look you want.